 Ponemon analyzed four types of cyber attacks in this report: cloud compromise, ransomware, supply chain and BEC.

-Fifty-four percent of surveyed healthcare organizations experienced at least one cloud compromise and 64% of those affected noted an impact to patient care.
+Fifty-four percent of surveyed healthcare organisations experienced at least one cloud compromise and 64% of those affected noted an impact to patient care.
 Consequences included an increase in complications from medical procedures (51%), longer length of stay (50%) and increase in mortality rates (18%).

-A ransomware attack hit 41% of surveyed healthcare organizations and 67% of those affected by ransomware noted an impact to patient care.
+A ransomware attack hit 41% of surveyed healthcare organisations and 67% of those affected by ransomware noted an impact to patient care.
 Consequences included poor outcomes because of procedure or test delays (64%), longer length of stay (59%), and a rise in mortality rates (24%).

 Supply chain attacks

-Fifty percent of respondents say their organization experienced at least one attack against their supply chain and 70% of those affected noted an impact to patient care.
+Fifty percent of respondents say their organisation experienced at least one attack against their supply chain and 70% of those affected noted an impact to patient care.
 Consequences included poor outcomes because of procedure or test delays (54%), longer length of stay (51%) and a rise in mortality rates (23%).

 Business Email Compromise (BEC)

-Fifty-one percent of surveyed healthcare organizations experienced a BEC attack and 67% of those affected noted an impact to patient care.
+Fifty-one percent of surveyed healthcare organisations experienced a BEC attack and 67% of those affected noted an impact to patient care.
 Consequences included poor outcomes because of procedure or test delays (60%), increase in complications from medical procedures (51%), and a rise in mortality rates (21%).